BenSouchet/cw-wizard/README.md

 - Fully commented, you can check what is done and how it's done 🧐
 - Work with all card games available on Cardmarket (Magic: The Gathering, Yu-Gi-Oh!, Pokémon, ...) ✨

+**Disclaimer**: If you have activated the [Two-factor authentication (2FA)](https://en.wikipedia.org/wiki/Help:Two-factor_authentication) on your Cardmarket account this script won't work (this feature is not planned to be added soon).

 ## How to Use
 First, make sure that the [required packages are installed and up-to-date](https://github.com/BenSouchet/cw-wizard/blob/main/REQUIREMENTS.md#requirements)